 The MYP Student Council is composed of student representatives from Years 2 - 5/Grades 7 - 10, who are elected by the students at the beginning of each academic year.
-In addition, one student per grade per term is randomly chosen and appointed as an ambassador to the student council.
+In addition, one student per grade who was not elected may be randomly chosen and appointed as an ambassador to the student council.
 Ambassadors are also active members of the student council with the same duties, rights and obligations as representatives that are elected.
 The Student Council serves as a conduit of student opinion and is active in organizing and carrying out various student activities throughout the academic year.
-In order to accomplish this, regular meetings, which include the MYP Student Council Advisor, take place throughout the academic year.
+In order to accomplish this, regular meetings are held which include the MYP Student Council Advisor.